eclipse-langium/langium-website/hugo/content/tutorials/building_an_extension/index.md

 ## Conclusion

-And that's it, at this point you have an extension for your langauge that you can use for development.
-After some testing, and improvments, you could even publish it!
+And that's it, at this point you have an extension for your language that you can use for development.
+After some testing, and improvements, you could even publish it!

 As a quick aside, it's important to keep the extensions that your language recognizes synchronized in both your **package.json** and your **langium-config.json**.
 If you do make changes to your extensions, it's a good idea to double check that these are both synced up, and to do a full rebuild to get those changes into your extension.